Raúl López (footballer, born 1993)

-Raúl López Gómez (born 23 February 1993), also known as El Dedos, is a Mexican professional footballer who plays as a right-back for Liga MX club Santos Laguna.
+Raúl López Gómez (born 23 February 1993), also known as El Dedos, is a Mexican professional footballer who plays as a right-back.

 Club career

 Youth

 López joined Guadalajara's youth academy in 2008.
 He continued through Chivas Youth Academy successfully going through U-17 and U-20.
 Until finally reaching the first team, Benjamín Galindo was the coach promoting lópez to first team.

 Guadalajara

-López made his professional debut under coach Benjamín Galindo on 3 March 2013 in a 1–1 draw against UNAM.
+López made his professional debut for Guadalajara under coach Benjamín Galindo on 3 March 2013 in a 1–1 draw against UNAM.

 Correcaminos UAT (loan)

-In January 2014 he went sent out on loan to second division team Correcaminos UAT for six months in order to gain experience and playing time.
+On 21 December 2013, he went out on loan to second division team Correcaminos UAT, for six months in order to gain experience and playing time.

 Coras de Tepic (loan)

 The following season, López was again sent out on loan for six months, this time to Coras de Tepic.
 He had a great season and helped lead the squad to the 2014 Ascenso MX Apertura final; the squad ended up losing.